terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 #### **Capabilities**

-- Can be autoprogrammed (train).
+- Can be autoprogrammed (trained).
 - Can use customized architectures (such as CNN or TF).
 - Based on pattern matching.
-An approximate match will get the highest probability assigned.
+The closest match will be assigned the highest probability.
-- Can emulate high level thinking (planning, etc).
+- Can *simulate* high level thinking (planning, etc).
-- Man machine interface.
-Flexible input (but output not always predictable).
+- Provides a free-from language man-machine interface (but the output is not predictable).

 #### **Limitations**

-- A NN has no feelings, no consciousness, no intelligence.
+- Has no feelings, no consciousness, no intelligence.
 It only processes numbers.
 - A NN always requires traditional SW program control (an agent, often in Python).
 The agent and NN are designed for each other.
 The pair constitutes the core essence of AI.

 <img src="/assets/M-11.png" alt="drones" width="26%">